petermp79/coding-challenges/README.md

 In an experience I had with Samsung, I passed one round of coding challenge, the next interviewer also challenges me on coding, in which I get it done right in 10 min.
-The interviewer complains my code is not clean and he suggested a solution that is cleaner.
+The interviewer complains my code is not clean and he suggested a cleaner solution way of coding it.
 You know what?
-The guy spent the next 30 min to clean it up, as he did not remember well how to code the solution in a cleaner fashion either.
+The guy spent the next 30 min to do it himself (he did not remember well what he is asking me to do).
 The end result is saving three lines of code, but apparently, he failed me anyway.
 Can you imagine how STUPID and CRUEL this whole coding challenge culture has become????
-Why cant they simply asking questions on technical skills that they need for the job????
+Why cant they simply asking questions on the technical skills required for the job????

 This is why many people have quietly given up on their career or dare not switching job for a better position.
 I know quite a few of them.
 What I suggest those who have similar experience as I do is to say it out loud - "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice is clearly age discrimination to say the least.
-Not to mention, there are sensitive people who are not comfotable to write code with others watching over their shoulder or under pressure.
+Not to mention, there are sensitive people who are not comfortable to write code with others watching over their shoulder or under pressure.

 People of my generation were not trained to do this stupid thing to others.
-We were trained not to memorize, but to be able to perform research and come up with innovative solutions.
+As mentioned earlier, we were trained not to memorize, but to be able to perform research and come up with innovative solutions.
 That's how we recruited people.
-I went through many startups of my own and in the process, hired hundreds of software engineers in my career.
-Among them, only one candidate is required to do a take-home coding task to prove to me he can do the job before I hire him.
-This was because the job is important to the success of the whole project.
+I went through many startups of my own and worked for big companies and, in the process, hired hundreds of software engineers in my career.
+Among them, only one candidate is required to do a take-home coding task to prove to me that he can do the job before I hire him.

-More serious is that, nowadays, many companies in the industry are blindly copied and incorporated this whole stupid coding challenge culture without thinking how it is going to effect some people's career and life.
-Apparently, they all hope the coding challenge will help them to pick out people with high IQ.
-Yet, this culture will most likely lead to the creation of coding monkeys rather than scientists.
+More serious is that, nowadays, many companies in the industry are blindly copied and incorporated this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
+Apparently, they all hope that the coding challenge will help them to pick out people with high IQ.
+Yet, this culture will most likely lead to the creation of a pool of coding monkeys rather than scientists.
 Dont agree with me?
 Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are desparately need a job to feed their family.

-Well, after this experience, I think I would better spend my time working on my projects instead of wasting my time going through this whole coding "ritual" that someone wants me to go through as part of their recruitment process.
+Well, after this experience, I think I would better spend my time working on my own projects instead of wasting my time going through this whole coding "ritual" that someone wants me to go through as part of their recruitment process.
 There are so many other interesting things that I want to spend my productive time on.